MrFaraday/discord-fantasy-music-bot/README.md

 - Quick slots for tracks and playlists
 - ¯\\\_(ツ)_/¯

-If you interested to use it but have questions or suggestions for better experience leave an [issue](https://github.com/mr-faraday/discord-fantasy-music-bot/issues) at this repository.
+If you interested to use it but have questions or suggestions for better experience leave an [issue](https://github.com/mr-faraday/discord-fantasy-music-bot/issues).

 ## Usage